- On 31st January 2020, the UK left the European Union.

 I’d like to complain about a Santander account I opened online, is the European Commission’s Online Dispute Resolution website available?

-This service will no longer be available after 31st December 2020.
+This service is no longer available.
 Details on how you can complain about Santander can be found on our complaints page including details of the Financial Ombudsman Service.

 Santander is a signatory of the SME Charter, which was launched on 9 October 2019 by the Secretary of State for Business, Energy and Industrial Strategy.
 The SME Charter page sets out our commitments under the Charter